MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/jsonstore/cordova/index.md

     // handle failure
 });
 ```

+#### Encryption
+*iOS only*.
+By default, the MobileFirst Cordova SDK for iOS relies on iOS-provided APIs for encryption.
+If you prefer to replace this with OpenSSL:

+1. Add the cordova-plugin-mfp-encrypt-utils plug-in: `cordova plugin add cordova-plugin-mfp-encrypt-utils`.
+2. In the applicative logic, use: `WL.SecurityUtils.enableNativeEncryption(false)` to enable the OpenSSL option.

 ### Multiple User Support
 You can create multiple stores that contain different collections in a single MobileFirst application.
 The `init` function can take an options object with a username.
 If no username is given, the default username is **jsonstore**.